CESAR CHAVEZ ONE STOP CENTER

 Satisfactory Academic Progress (SAP) Standards

 Federal and state financial aid regulations require Southwestern College to establish, define, and apply Satisfactory Academic Progress standards for all financial aid applicants.
-The regulations require that SAP be evaluated every academic year, and measure both the qualitative standard (cumulative GPA) and quantitative standards (completion rate, Pace) and (Maximum Time Frame).
+In compliance with these regulations, SAP is evaluated every academic year and measures both the qualitative standard (cumulative GPA) and quantitative standards (completion rate or Pace of Progression and maximum time frame).
 Students enrolled in a program of less than two years (Certificate of Achievement) are reviewed for SAP after the end of every semester.
 All periods of enrollment at Southwestern College and applicable transferable units from other colleges will be included as part of the SAP review.

 - Grade Point Average (GPA) Requirement (Qualitative)